 Overview

-Vishalaa is one of the herbs traditionally used in Ayurveda for inflammation.
+Vishala is one of the herbs traditionally used in Ayurveda for inflammation.
 Vishalaa (Trichosanthes palmata) is a large-fruited creeper described among the cucurbit family.
 It is used as a purgative herb and is helpful in reducing swelling and fevers.
 The fruit and root are the medicinal parts used.
 Verse ref: page 405.

-How Vishalaa Helps with Inflammation
+How Vishala Helps with Inflammation

 - Potency (Virya): Ushna (hot)